 In a prospectus dated February 5, 2020, we offered up to 4,053,172 units (each unit consisting of one ordinary share and one Common Warrant to purchase one ordinary share) and also offered, and are continuing to offer, the ordinary shares issuable from time to time upon exercise of the Common Warrants contained in the units.
-In addition, in that same prospectus, we offered a total of 1,546,828 pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one ordinary share and one Common Warrant to purchase one ordinary share) and also previously offered, and are continuing to offer, the ordinary shares issuable from time to time upon exercise of the Common Warrant to purchase one ordinary share) and also previously offered, and are continuing to offer, the ordinary shares issuable from time to time upon exercise of the Common Warrants and Pre-funded Warrants contained in the pre-funded units.
+In addition, in that same prospectus, we offered a total of 1,546,828 pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one ordinary share and one Common Warrant to purchase one ordinary shares issuable from time to time upon exercise of the Common Warrants and Pre-funded Warrants contained in the pre-funded units.

 On February 10, 2020 (the "Issuance Date"), we closed the sale of all 4,053,172 units (including 4,053,172 Common Warrants and 4,053,172 ordinary shares issued outright) and 1,546,828 pre-funded units (including 1,546,828 Pre-funded Warrants and 1,546,828 Common Warrants) (the "Original Offering").
 We also issued to the placement agent of the Original Offering, as a form of compensation for its services, Placement Agent Warrants to purchase 336,000 ordinary shares.
 The Common Warrants are exercisable at an exercise price of \$1.25 and expire five years from the Issuance Date.
-The Pre-funded Warrants are exercisable at an exercise price of \$1.25 and expire five years from the Issuance Date.
-The Pre-funded Warrants are exercisable at an exercise price of \$1.5625 per share and expire five years from the Issuance Date.
+The Pre-funded Warrants are exercisable at an exercise price of \$0.001 and are exercisable at any time until all of the Pre-funded Warrants are exercised in full.
+The Placement Agent Warrants are exercisable at a price of \$1.5625 per share and expire five years from the Issuance Date.
 All of the Common Warrants, Pre-funded Warrants, Placement Agent Warrants, ordinary shares contained in the common units and ordinary shares issuable upon exercise of the Common Warrants, Pre-funded Warrants and Placement Agent Warrants were registered on our registration statement on Form S-1 (Registration Statement No. 333-235932), which is the same registration statement to which this prospectus relates.